Venkat474/PROJECT-3/README.md

 <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  `PRIMARY KEY(id)`
 <br> `);`
 <br>  👉 `MYSQL [ (webappdb) ] > SHOW TABLES;` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; {To verify whether table got created or not;}
+<br> **Lets insert some info into the table**
+<br>  👉 `MYSQL [ (webappdb) ] >INSERT INTO transactions (amount, description) VALUES ('400', 'groceries');` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; {transactions represents table name}
+<br> **To verify whether the entry is really created or not**
+<br> 👉 `MYSQL [ (webappdb) ] > SELECT * FROM transactions;` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; {You will see the info you have written}
+<br> Till now what we are doing is we are entering the data from the instance directly into the database we are entering but this is not my real time scenerio , in real time what will happen is when application is open to public users will enter the data whenever users will enter the data you will able to see the data here in the database but currenlty i have shown the how to create enteries inside the database .
+<br> If u want to summarize this ,From app server i am able to connect to my database server and i am able to write some information inside the database server like amount and groceries etc., now here we have connected private instance in private subnet of apptier & database instance which is there in the database tier remember database tier is not required to be connected with the app tier
+<br> **To come out of the DB;**
+<br> 👉 `MYSQL [ (webappdb) ] > exit` (You will see 'ec2-user' at the end of command line and at the beginning of command line you will see 'root')

 **Go into the following path of cloned code `"application-code/app-tier/DbConfig.js"` and open `'Dbconfig.js'` file and change the things accordingly as shown below;**
 <br> module.exports = Object.freeze({